 In order to determine how much you pay in premiums for your life insurance policies, insurers have to work out how much risk would be associated with covering you.

-Your risk is essentially the likelihood that your insurer will have to pay out during the term of your policy.
+Your risk is essentially the likelihood that your life insurance company will have to pay out during the term of your policy.
 This means finding out information about you, such as your occupation, lifestyle, and of course, your age.
-Being older means that you are statistically more likely to develop illnesses and conditions which raise your chance of death.
+Being older means that you are statistically more likely to develop either a critical illness or terminal illness which would raise your chance of death.

-As such, in order for it to be worth insuring you if you are older, you will have to pay higher premiums on your policy to mitigate this risk.
+As such, in order for it to be worth insuring you as a senior citizen, you will have to pay higher premiums on your policy to mitigate this risk.

 Is there an age limit on senior life insurance?

 This depends on the insurance company that you choose.
-While there is no universal age limit on getting life insurance, many companies refuse to cover anyone over the age of 80.
+While there is no universal age limit on getting life insurance, many companies refuse coverage to anyone over the age of 80.